 During the workshops all groups visit one of the Gallery’s main exhibitions, take part in conversations about the work and participate in a practical activity in our creative studio space.
 We encourage people to find connections between their experience and the art they encounter.
-Indicative groups include ESOL groups, adults with learning disabilities, older people, parent groups, rough sleepers and homeless people, and mental health service users.
+Indicative groups include ESOL groups, adults with learning disabilities, older people, parent groups, rough sleepers and homeless people, and museum visitors dealing with mental health problems.

 What surprised you about the project?